ernst-kion-ext/certmanager-frontend/README.md

 - [ ] Remove or restrict `Access-Control-Allow-Origin: *` in production.
 - [ ] Should the backend support a choice from the frontend about which PKI engine to use and maybe support multiple?
 - [ ] List all PKI engines and then get all their certificates
+- [ ] Adjust the role for the token creation in the vault for UAT to hand out